strvcom/react-nights-2019/README.md

+> Please note, that README is under development 😅.
+> Sorry for that!
+It will be finished soon! :)

 # REACT NIGHTS 2019

 > This repository serves as an online course for learning React.
 It’s here to help those who want to learn more about React and frontend to develop a SPA.